-Associations made through sensory integration give your child confidence that their body is safe, even when their feet are off the ground.
+As your child sits in their sensory swing, they gain confidence that their body is safe— even when their feet are off the ground.
 The stronger these associations become, the more their balance improves.

-When your child sits in the swing, the fabric puts pressure on their sensory receptors.
-This Deep Pressure Therapy allows them to feel their body’s movements.
-They can sense when their arm is outstretched or when their knee is bent, giving them a better understanding of their body’s location.
+When your child sits in the therapy swing, the fabric puts pressure on their sensory receptors.
+This proprioceptive input is called Deep Pressure Therapy.
+This input benefits your child by allowing them to feel their body’s movements.
+They can sense when their arm is outstretched or when their knee is bent.
+This sensory information gives your child a better understanding of their body’s location.

-The swinging motion and Deep Pressure Therapy make autistic children feel more “in balance.”
+The swinging motion and Deep Pressure Therapy have an organizing effect on the brain.
+This gives them some much needed relief from an overwhelmed nervous system.
+So what is the benefit?
+Sensory swings make children with autism feel more “in balance.”
 Because of this, many parents find that swinging before or during homework increases concentration.

 As a parent, there’s no better feeling than watching your child have fun.
 By either pushing them on the swing, or just being in the room during swing time, this is a perfect bonding opportunity to bond with your child.